Eadral/BUAA_MIPS/README.md

 # BUAA_MIPS
 BUAA Computer Architecture course

-pipeline CPU / MIPS
+pipeline MIPS CPU@Beihang University

-in BUAA
+**NEVER COPY THE CODE, OTHERWISE YOU WILL FAIL THE TEST BECAUSE OF SIMILARITY TEST!**